-- 1. Identify the possible hypotheses to be considered.
-Use a group of analysts with different perspectives to brainstorm the possibilities. - 2.
-Make a list of significant evidence and arguments for and against each hypothesis. - 3.
-Prepare a matrix with hypotheses across the top and evidence down the side.
-Analyze the "diagnosticity" of the evidence and arguments-that is, identify which items are most helpful in judging the relative likelihood of the hypotheses. - 4.
-Refine the matrix.
-Reconsider the hypotheses and delete evidence and arguments that have no diagnostic value.
+1. Identify the possible hypotheses to be considered.
+Use a group of analysts with different perspectives to brainstorm the possibilities.

+2. Make a list of significant evidence and arguments for and against each hypothesis.

+3. Prepare a matrix with hypotheses across the top and evidence down the side.
+Analyze the "diagnosticity" of the evidence and arguments that is, identify which items are most helpful in judging the relative likelihood of the hypotheses.